 The Reformation in Switzerland

 500 years ago Ulrich Zwingli (1484-1531) preached his religious ideas from the pulpit of the Grossmünster in Zurich.
-The Reformation has left its mark on the city, the canton of Zurich and Switzerland and also connects Switzerland with Europe.
-It can be said that, without the Reformation, there would not have been Switzerland.
-The Reformation brought together cultures, languages and cantons such as Geneva, Bern, Basel and Zurich.
-The Reformation was multilingual and multicultural in its present sense.
+The Reformation deeply influenced the city, the canton of Zurich and Switzerland and also connects Switzerland to Europe.

 The break with the Catholic tradition came in 1522 when a public sausage meal in the presence of Zwingli violated the commandment of fasting.
 Zwingli’s remarks aroused the anger of Pope Hadrianus VI.
-The Pope called on the city council to banish this priest as a heretic.
+The Pope demanded to banish (and to burn) this priest as a heretic.

-The implementation of the Reformation was also the beginning of new conflicts with the Catholic opposition, with the German reformer Martin Luther and, on a national level, with Central Switzerland, which remained faithful to the old faith.
+The implementation of the Reformation was also the beginning of new conflicts with the Catholic opposition and cantons and the German reformer Martin Luther.

 There was a rift between Zwingli and Luther, between a Reformed and a Lutheran church.
 There was a religious division in the Swiss Confederation of thirteen members as well.